-- Consent from a parent or carer is given for the assessment booking and assessment information is also sent to the parent or carer at the time of booking confirmation - Emergency contact details are required for candidates before the assessment day.
+- Consent from a parent or carer is given for the assessment booking and assessment information is also sent to the parent or carer at the time of booking confirmation - The Candidate Emergency Contact Form is sent to the parent or carer before the assessment day.
+It is the responsibility of the parent or carer to complete this form.
+Expect to be presented with this on the day. - Emergency contact details are required for candidates before the assessment day.
 The emergency contact is called once if a candidate does not turn up - We recommend that candidates below the age of 18 years of age are accompanied by a responsible adult who remains at the assessment centre for the duration of the assessment - The lead assessor is made aware who on the assessment is under 18 via 'Safeguarding Report' submitted in the assessment pack